 What is Materialize

-Materialize is a streaming database that takes a feed of inputs (messages or events) and lets users join, aggregate and model the input data using materialized views written in SQL.
+Materialize is an operational data warehouse that takes a feed of inputs (messages or events) and lets users join, aggregate and model the input data using materialized views written in SQL.

 The magic of Materialize is that under the hood the SQL views are mapped to dataflows.
 As new input hits, traditional SQL engines would do a full rescan of the underlying data to update the view, but Materialize can incrementally maintain the results fast and efficiently via these dataflows.